rarpainting/blog/IT/BackEnd/Docker-Tech-Base.md

  * Per-subsystem/per-cgroup state maintained by the system.
 This is the
  * fundamental structural building block that controllers deal with.
  *
- * Fields marked with "PI:" are public and immutable and may be accessed
+ * Fields marked with "PI:" ar\e public and immutable and may be accessed
  * directly without synchronization.
  */
 struct cgroup_subsys_state {